jsantell/web-audio-instrumentation/README.md

-# wa-tools-core
+# web-audio-instrumentation

-The core of Web Audio Tools.
+The backbone of Web Audio Tools.
 Instruments methods in the Web Audio API and emits events for all activity of state.

 ## API

-### new WebAudioToolsCore()
+### new WebAudioInstrumentation()

-Creates a new instance of the WebAudioToolsCore.
+Creates a new instance of the WebAudioInstrumentation.
 Inherits from `EventEmitter`.

 ### core.instrument(global)